CoAP: Echo, Request-Tag, and Token Processing

 (REST) "operation".
 An operation fragmented using [RFC7959] is

 called a "block-wise operation".
-A block-wise operation which is
+A block-wise operation that is

 fragmenting the request body is called a "block-wise request

 operation".
-A block-wise operation which is fragmenting the response
+A block-wise operation that is fragmenting the response

 body is called a "block-wise response operation".